Rugby Rovigo Delta

 Rugby Rovigo Delta, formerly known until 2010 as Rugby Rovigo, is an Italian rugby union club currently competing in the Serie A Élite.
 They are based in Rovigo, in Veneto.

 Overview

-The club was founded in 1935 by medical student Dino Lanzoni, who discovered rugby at university.
+The club was founded in 1935 by medical student Dino Lanzoni, who discovered rugby at university in Padua.

-They quickly became one of the strongest Italian sides and won 14 titles between 1951 and 2023.
+They quickly became one of the strongest Italian sides and won 15 titles between 1951 and 2025.
 They have never been relegated from the top flight of Italian rugby union.
 They are the current Italian champion.

-Current and former Rovigo players include Elio De Anna, Stefano Bettarello, Stefano Bordon, Alessandro Moscardi, Carlo Orlandi, Carlo Checchinato, Mirco Bergamasco, Manuel Contepomi, AJ Venter, Gert Smal, Viliami Ofahengaue and Naas Botha.
+Former Rovigo players include Elio De Anna, Stefano Bettarello, Stefano Bordon, Alessandro Moscardi, Carlo Orlandi, Carlo Checchinato, Mirco Bergamasco, Manuel Contepomi, AJ Venter, Gert Smal, Viliami Ofahengaue and Naas Botha.